 I said nothing, so he rushed in and said, “But the next one . . .”

 “Tell me about the job,” I said.
 “What happened?”

 So he told me.

 These are more or less his words.

 I had to start work at 7.45 each morning.
-I hadn’t realised there was such a time.
+I didn’t know there was such a time.
 I’d lost touch with mornings.
-Morning was a place where other people lived.
+Morning’s a place where other people live.
 I moved into morning the way you move into a new house, but I never got used to the place.